 Open Food Network is community supported software.
 We exist to support community food enterprises, and we are a not-for-profit organisation working to build a better food system.
 Our community members are our partners in this work.

-- For shopfronts with turnover of more than $500 a month it costs a minimum of 1% of turnover to use the platform.
+For shopfronts with turnover of more than $500 a month it costs a minimum of 1% of turnover to use the platform.

 What do you get?

 - access to the Open Food Network software platform to support your community food enterprise

 - access to our customer support to help you navigate new features, challenges you’re having, and to respond to requests for additional features